sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 # The result of loading a parquet file is also a DataFrame.
 parquetFile = sqlContext.read.parquet("people.parquet")

-# Parquet files can also be registered as tables and then used in SQL statements.
+# Parquet files can also be used to create a temporary view and then used in SQL statements.
-parquetFile.registerTempTable("parquetFile");
+parquetFile.createOrReplaceTempView("parquetFile");
 teenagers = sqlContext.sql("SELECT name FROM parquetFile WHERE age >= 13 AND age <= 19")
 teenNames = teenagers.map(lambda p: "Name: " + p.name)
 for teenName in teenNames.collect():